72nd/flatnotes/README.md

 - [develop](https://github.com/72nd/flatnotes/tree/develop) - Forked branch from upstream.
 No changes were made.
 - [my-develop](https://github.com/72nd/flatnotes/tree/my-develop) – This branch.
 Contains all changes made by this repo by merging in all branches.
 - [attachments](https://github.com/72nd/flatnotes/tree/attachments) – Adds a new toolbar item to upload any file as a attachment to a note.
+- [tag-quick-access](https://github.com/72nd/flatnotes/tree/tag-quick-access) – Adds a quick access section to the home page for tags.
+Tags are added by setting the `FLATNOTES_QUICK_ACCESS_TAGS` environment variable to a comma-separated list of tags.
 - [closeable-toast](https://github.com/72nd/flatnotes/tree/closable-toast) – Makes the toast notifications closeable as they overlap UI elements.
 - [dev-enviroment](https://github.com/72nd/flatnotes/tree/dev-enviroment) – Adds a development environment setup guide to the CONTRIBUTING.md file.
 Sorry for the typo.
 - [tag-warn](https://github.com/72nd/flatnotes/tree/tag-warn) – Adds a warning toast when no tags are found in a note.
 Has to be enabled by setting the `FLATNOTES_TAG_WARN` environment variable to `true`.
 I don't think this is a candidate for upstream.